stasl0217/FuzzQE-code/README.md

 ## Train
 Training script example: `./run.sh`

-It usually takes 4 days to a week to finish a run on  NVIDIA® GP102 TITAN Xp (12GB) GPU.
+It usually takes 4 days to a week to finish a run on a NVIDIA® GP102 TITAN Xp (12GB) GPU.

 ## Test